Fear of nationalist surge marks European memorials

 French and German leaders denounced the rise of nationalism at WWI memorials in Paris attended by their nationalist counterparts from Russia, Turkey, and the US.

-The EU Council president and former Polish leader Donald Tusk also denounced it one day before a rally in Poland marred by ultra-nationalist EU flag-burners.
+The EU Council president and former Polish leader Donald Tusk also denounced it one day before a rally in Poland that was marred by ultra-nationalist EU flag-burners.

 Join EUobserver today